-You have a lot to consider as a GP supporting a patient who’s recovering from a work-related injury, which is why we’ve put together these resources to help you assess your patient’s injuries and capacity for work – all part of the Clinical Framework for medical practitioners.How to assess musculoskeletal injuries and risks
+You have a lot to consider as a GP supporting a patient who’s recovering from a work-related injury, which is why we’ve collated these resources to help you assess your patient’s injuries and capacity for work.How to assess musculoskeletal injuries and risks

 It’s important to focus on what your patient can do – their capacity – rather than what they can’t do.
 Take a look at our resources for assessing your patient’s musculoskeletal injuries and any risks that may delay your patient’s recovery and return-to-work journey.
 Find out more.